project-codeflare/mlbatch/tools/pytorchjob-generator/README.md

 # PyTorchJob Generator

-The Helm chart provided in this folder facilitates the configuration of PyTorch jobs for submission to an OpenShift cluster implementing MLBatch.
+The Helm chart defined in this folder facilitates the configuration of PyTorch jobs for submission to an OpenShift cluster implementing MLBatch.

 Invocations of this chart generate a `PyTorchJob` wrapped into an `AppWrapper`